Pomegranate Iced Green Tea

 Method

-- Heat the water to 75–80°C (167–176°F), do not boil.
+- Heat the water to 75–80°C — do not boil.
+Green tea brewed above this range extracts bitter compounds that would specifically compound with pomegranate’s own naturally tart, slightly tannic character rather than staying separate from it.
 Add the green tea bags and steep for 2–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
+Remove the bags gently without squeezing.
 The tea should be clean, pale, and free of bitterness.

-- Add the lemon peel strip to the warm tea and let infuse for 4 minutes only, just until a delicate citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness.
+- Add the lemon peel strip to the cooled tea and let infuse for 3–4 minutes only, just until a delicate citrus aroma develops.
+Remove the peel promptly to avoid bitterness — this step is purely aromatic, contributing fragrance rather than acidity.

-- Fill glasses with ice, pour over the chilled pomegranate iced green tea, and garnish with an optional twist of lemon peel.
+- Fill glasses with ice, pour over the chilled pomegranate iced green tea, and garnish with an optional lemon peel twist and a few fresh pomegranate arils if desired.
+Serve cold, crisp, lightly fruity, and clean.